svc333/overview/zero_downtime.md

 # How do I ensure zero downtime?
 {: #zero-downtime}

 Your global strategy is important.
 You can select a specific data center or location to deploy your data for your customers.
 All {{site.data.keyword.Bluemix_notm}} resources are hosted in data center locations around the world.
-The locations that you deploy your app can spread workloads across data centers, and you can ensure that a failover design is in place to keep your app up and running.
+The locations that you deploy your app to can spread workloads across data centers, and you can ensure that a failover design is in place to keep your app up and running.
 For your infrastructure resources, you can select individual data centers to deploy resources.
 {:shortdesc}

 High availability and disaster recovery aren't universal across all services, so the type of high availability and disaster recovery that's available depends on the service that you're using.